 That's why this story is so big.

-She issued this long rambling response saying Project Veritas got me.
+She issued this long, rambling response saying, Project Veritas got me.

 I shouldn't have said what I said.

-Oh, they got me, but I shouldn't and she's not getting fired.
+Oh, they got me, but I shouldn't, and she's not getting fired.

-But the reality is is this is what they're doing.
+But the reality is, is this is what they're doing.

 Now, you know, we have to look at the magnitude.

-I mean, you're talking about billions of people every year using Google to search for news and information in an election years.
+I mean, you're talking about billions of people every year using Google to search for news and information in election years.

 And isn't it one that really is incalculable?

-Well, that's exactly what uh what uh uh people are saying.
+Well, that's exactly what people are saying.

 Attorneys are saying this might be an FEC issue.